Werbeck Singing Summer Courses

 If you want to embark on sight-seeing Croatian historical and natural landmarks, take a deep breath first and enjoy the unspoiled nature of the hundred-year-old pine trees, cypresses, olive and almond trees, agaves and flowers.
-This will give you strength to continue.
-You have a truly wide selection of excursions to choose from – the islands of Korčula, Mljet, the city of Dubrovnik, the site of religious pilgrimage Međugorje… All of these locations can be reached by car, bus or boat in the blink of an eye.
-However, we have to warn you that neither of them has ever left anyone cold and if you visit one of them, you’ll feel the urge to visit another….
-A week surely won’t be enough.
+This will give you the strength to continue.
+You have a truly wide selection of excursions to choose from – the islands of Korčula, Mljet, the city of Dubrovnik, the site of the religious pilgrimage Međugorje… All of these locations can be reached by car, bus or boat in the blink of an eye.
+However, we have to warn you that neither of them has ever left anyone cold and if you visit one of them, you’ll feel the urge to visit another… A week surely won’t be enough.
 The good news is that we will offer the singing course again next year.

 How to get to us?